Blendify/blender-manual/blender_docs/manual/render/blender_render/lighting/shadows/introduction.rst

 Each light casts rays in a different way.
 For example, a *Spot* light casts rays uniformly in all directions within a cone.
-The *Sun* light casts rays from a infinitely distant point, with all rays parallel to the direction of the *Sun* light.
+The *Sun* light casts rays from an infinitely distant point, with all rays parallel to the direction of the *Sun* light.

 For each additional light added to the scene, with ray-tracing enabled,